1056058740/xiaoxiaohuo.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postgraduate student majoring in Electrical Engineering
+role: A student majoring in Electrical Engineering

 # Organizations/Affiliations to show in About widget
 organizations: